Cottagecore Aesthetic: Subculture On A Student Budget

 What is dark cottagecore?

-The cottagecore colour pallet is dominated by earthy colours and pastels whereas its darker version likes faded browns, blacks, greys, deep greens, and dirty yellows.
+The cottagecore colour palette is dominated by earthy colours and pastels, whereas its darker version likes faded browns, blacks, greys, deep greens, and dirty yellows.

 What are the inspirations behind cottagecore trends?